openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 These metadata values are used by the Self-Issued OP:

 * `authorization_endpoint`
     * REQUIRED.
 URL of the Self-Issued OP used by the RP to perform Authentication of the End-User.
-Can be custom URI scheme, or Universal Links/App links.
+Can be custom URL scheme, or Universal Links/App links.
 See (#choice-of-authoriation-endpoint).
 * `issuer`
     * REQUIRED.
 URL using the `https` scheme with no query or fragment component that the Self-Issued OP asserts as its Issuer Identifier.
 MUST be identical to the `iss` Claim value in ID Tokens issued from this Self-Issued OP.
 * `response_types_supported`